Communication Trustworthiness

 3) community volunteers

-[Probe: Did you receive this information through any other ways?]
+[Probe: Did you receive this information from anyone else?]

 Disaggregate by